Rambo: First Blood Part 2 (1985) - Review

 Image: Tristar Pictures

 It's funny how seriously this movie tries to take itself.
-It's a movie about a veteran, who just wants to be left alone, having to come in and rescue POWs who have been held prisoner since the Vietnam war.
+It's a movie about a veteran, who just wants to be left alone, having to come in and rescue POWs who have been held prisoner since the Vietnam War.
 Yet, it does nothing to earn that seriousness because at every turn Rambo is cheesy and over-the-top action, which makes it that much more entertaining.

 Before Rambo even becomes part of the POW rescue effort, there is just a ton of character build-up.
 The colonel from the original First Blood who was there to build up Rambo as a ruthless killing machine in that movie reprises his role here and does it ten-fold.
 That's something I think the Sylvester Stalone action movies did more than the others that I remember: they like to build up the hero a lot before he shows up.
-It really becomes quite laughable how much they talk up Rambo because of how serious it's all supposed to be, but the you just can't shake the silly dialogue and the clichés!
+It really becomes quite laughable how much they talk up Rambo because of how serious it's all supposed to be, but you just can't shake the silly dialogue and the clichés!

 Image: Tristar Pictures

-If you've watched any movie from the 80's, you'll see everything coming from a mile away, especially with what happens immediately after Rambo kisses the girl.
+If you've watched any movie from the ‘80s, you'll see everything coming from a mile away, especially with what happens immediately after Rambo kisses the girl.
 To demonstrate this, we'll do a little experiment for those who haven't watched it.
 Rambo is a "lone wolf" archetype hero (Lone Wolf is even his codename).
 His contact is a pretty woman from the 90's classic film, Double Dragon, playing a Vietnamese woman who helps kill a bunch of dudes throughout the film.
 She's a love interest, but not a damsel in distress.
 Lone Wolf + Independent Woman + Romantic Kiss Scene = ?
 I'm willing to bet that the first guess you throw out there is the right one.

 Dwm-2015-10-11-14-55-11-40-1038x576.png